microsoftgraph/react-officeuifabric-sample/README.md

  >Important!
 The app implements a very simple authentication model.
 It reuses the access token until the user signs out or until it receives a 401 'Access token has expired' error, at which time it redirects to the login method.
 Production apps should construct a more robust way of handling authentication and validation.

 ### Microsoft Graph interaction
-This sample uses the [Microsoft Graph JavaScript SDK](https://github.com/microsoftgraph/msgraph-sdk-javascript) to interact with Microsoft Graph.
+This sample uses the [Microsoft Graph JavaScript Client Library](https://github.com/microsoftgraph/msgraph-sdk-javascript) (SDK) to interact with Microsoft Graph.

  - [`GraphSdkHelper`](./src/helpers/GraphSdkHelper.js).
 Uses the SDK client to call Microsoft Graph and handle responses.